watermelonisred/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Student email does not exist.
+Student nusnetid does not exist.

     * 2a1.
 AddressBook shows error: Student not found.

          Use case ends.

 * 2b.
-Attendance status is invalid (not Present or Absent).
+Attendance status is invalid (not Present or Absent or Excused).

     * 2b1.
 AddressBook shows error: Invalid attendance status.

          Use case ends.

-* 2c.
-Attendance for this student and date already exists.

-     * 2c1.
-AddressBook shows error: Attendance already marked for this student on <date>.

-         Use case ends.

-**Use case: List attendance**

-**MSS**

-1. User requests to list attendance records (optionally filtered by date or student).

-2. AddressBook retrieves the relevant attendance records.

-3. AddressBook displays the attendance in a table view (e.g., Student | Date | Status).

-    Use case ends.

-**Extensions**

-* 2a.
-No attendance records exist.

-    * 2a1.
-AddressBook shows message: No attendance records found.

-         Use case ends.

-* 2b.
-No attendance records match the filter (date or student).

-    * 2b1.
-AddressBook shows message: No attendance records found for <criteria>.

-         Use case ends.

-* 4b.
-The student already has a status recorded for this assignment.
-    * 4b1.
-Homework Tracker updates the record with the new status (last write wins).

-      Use case resumes at step 5.

 **Use case: Create and manage student groups**